Mike Godwin: Career

 From October 2005 to April 2007, Godwin was a research fellow at Yale University, holding dual positions in the Information Society Project (ISP) at Yale Law School, and at the Yale Computer Science Department's Privacy, Obligations and Rights in Technologies of Information Assessment (PORTIA) project.

 Godwin was general counsel for the Wikimedia Foundation from July 3, 2007, until October 22, 2010.
 Commenting on the self-correcting nature of Wikipedia in an interview with The New York Times in which he said that he had corrected his own Wikipedia article, Godwin said: "The best answer for bad speech is more speech."
 When the Federal Bureau of Investigation demanded in July 2010 that its seal be removed from Wikipedia, Godwin sent a "whimsically written letter" in response, denying the demand and describing the FBI's interpretation of the law as "idiosyncratic ... and, more importantly, incorrect."

 Godwin has been a proponent of net neutrality since 2006, along with other internet advocates such as Vint Cerf.
 When the Wikimedia Foundation agreed with major telecommunications providers to create Wikipedia Zero, an application that violated the principles of net neutrality, Godwin believed that the benefits of the program outweighed its negatives.
 Wikipedia Zero was discontinued in 2018.

 Godwin was named a member of the Student Press Law Center Board of Directors in January 2009, of the Open Source Initiative Board of Directors in March 2011, and the Internet Society Board of Trustees in April 2019.

 In January 2020, Godwin and the rest of the Internet Society board attempted to sell the .org TLD to private equity.

+In August 2020, he and the Blackstone Law Group filed a lawsuit against the Trump administration on behalf of the employees of the media company TikTok.

-In June 2021, Godwin took a role as director in trust & safety at the media company TikTok.
+In June 2021, Godwin took a role as director in trust & safety at TikTok.
 In October 2022, he began working at Anonym as the trust and safety lead.